Definitions

 The directions & sign conventions for the forces & moments are discussed here.

-Normalized variables
+Normalized coefficients

 Non-dimensional force and moment coefficients are calculated by normalizing the aerodynamic force and moment components by the freestream dynamic pressure and predefined length scales.